algorandfoundation/did-algo/DRIVER.md

 ## Driver Interface

-The driver can be invoked via HTTP GET requests of the form call to:
+The driver can be invoked via HTTP GET requests of the form:

 `<http://<resolver-url>/1.0/identifiers/did:algo:<did subject>`